 5. Listen to negative feedback.

-While you can try to minimize poor brand experiences, it’s inevitable that you’ll have an unhappy client somewhere along the way.
+While you can try to minimise poor brand experiences, it’s inevitable that you’ll have an unhappy client somewhere along the way.
 When someone does speak out negatively, listen to what they have to say and try to discern the root of their problem.
 Start by asking yourself where in the purchase process they became unhappy, and then why they found your attempt at a solution dissatisfactory.

 Successful client retention strategies continuously pinpoint areas where negative customer experiences occur and embrace a “learn from (and correct) your mistakes” mentality.